Overview of Cisco Sensor Connect for IoT Services

 Step 2.
 Navigate to Configuration > Services > IoT Services.

-Note: The private IP address must be assigned to the IoT Orchestrator.
-The minimum size of the mask is /30 that allows two valid hosts (IoT Orchestrator and VirtualPortGroup Interface of Cisco Catalyst 9800 Controller).
+Note: The recommended size of the mask is /30 that allows two valid hosts (IoT Orchestrator and VirtualPortGroup Interface of Cisco Catalyst 9800 Wireless Controller).

 Step 5.
-Enter the default gateway IP address.
+Enter the IP address of the default gateway for the IoT Orchestrator.

 Note: The default gateway IP address is the IP address of the VirtualPortGroup interface in Cisco Catalyst 9800 Controller.